ThibauldMichel/DADA2_Phyloseq/readme.md

 # DADA2 and Phyloseq pipelines

 ## Description
-This pipeline has been written from the DADA2 script developped by Francois Keck (https://github.com/fkeck/DADA2_diatoms_pipeline) and the
+This pipeline has been written from the DADA2 script developped by Francois Keck (https://github.com/fkeck/DADA2_diatoms_pipeline) and the files conversion for Phyloseq of the ANF MetaBioDiv workshop (https://anf-metabiodiv.github.io/course-material/practicals/preprocessing_phyloseq.html).

 It uses the reference database manager for R (https://github.com/fkeck/refdb).
 Elements of the pipeline can be found in the official DADA2 documentation and official tutorial (https://benjjneb.github.io/dada2/index.html).

 ## Directories